 What to Look for When Getting a Mechanical Keyboard

-Most people fear to get into specifics when looking for their very first mechanical keyboard, which should not be the case at all.
+Most people shy away from specifics when looking for their very first mechanical keyboard, which should not be the case at all.
 We’ll keep things fairly simple in this brief guide on how to spot the perfect mechanical keyboard for your needs.

 First and foremost, switches are what make mechanical keyboards unique from every other keyboard design in the market.
 This actually makes the difference in feel with, say, membrane-type keyboards.
 But what should you expect with mechanical switches?

-From the leading German brand Cherry MX to various innovations by newer players in the mechanical switch market, it might overwhelm the first-timer to pick their poison.
-However, there are three main switch types that are the golden standard for most offerings nowadays.
+From the leading German brand Cherry MX to various innovations by newer players in the mechanical switch market, it might be overwhelming for the first-timer, however, there are three main switch types that are the golden standard for most offerings nowadays.

 First is the Clicky-type, which offers a tactile bump that you can feel, along with an audible click to notify you that a keypress has been registered.
 Then there’s the Tactile-type, which still carries that bumpy response but without the click.
 Lastly, the Linear-type offers a bumpless and noiseless operation, which also improves actuation speeds and lower force needed to register a keypress.